-Dairyman’s cottage, Parramatta Park, view of front exterior of single storey building, ca. 1950s.
+Dairy Cottage, Parramatta Park.
+View of front exterior of single storey building, ca. 1950s.
 Local Studies Photograph Collection/Local Studies Library.

-Salter along with Winne Marsh, a ex-convict and his partner built a small two roomed cottage on the property using local materials.
-It was situated high above the banks of the Parramatta River.
-This was thought to have happened between 1796 and 1800.
-The bricks were made in a brick yard near the river, the mortar was made from river muds with shells from Aboriginal middens and the timbers were local hardwoods including blue gum.
-The use of imported materials would have been restricted to the window glass and the iron nails.
-Salter, Winnie and three other convicts labourers worked there and were supported by government stores.
-Salter also owned a horse, which was rare at the time and shows how much he prospered as well as pigs and chickens.
+By 1800 Salter, and his partner, ex-convict Winne Marsh, had also built a small two-roomed cottage on the property using local materials.
+The bricks had been made in a brick yard near the river, the mortar had been produced by river muds with shells from Aboriginal middens and the timbers were local hardwoods including blue gum.
+The use of imported materials was restricted to the window glass and the iron nails.
+Salter, Winnie and three other convict labourers worked at the farm and were supported by government stores.
+In a short time, Salter’s prosperity was reflected by his ownership of a horse, which was rare at the time, and as well as a pig and chickens.

-In 1802 Salter moved to Sydney but he kept his farm in Parramatta until 1813 when it was bought by Governor Macquarie for 30 head of cattle.
-Governor Macquarie had taken up his post in 1810 and he bought the farm to be re-purposed for government use.
-This land was now part of the ‘Domain’ a private park and farm.
-Macquarie wanted to have more consolidated land for cultivation to provide for Government Stores.
-He also transformed some of the area into a Gentleman’s Park.
+In 1802 Salter moved to Sydney.
+He kept his farm in Parramatta until 1813, when it was bought by Governor Macquarie, who planned to repurpose the farm for Government use, for 30 head of cattle.
+Macquarie at that time also appointed the industrious Salter to the responsible Government position of Superintendent of Government Stock in Van Diemen’s Land.
+Salter’s Farm became part of the ‘Domain’, a private park and farm used by Macquarie to cultivate Government Stores.
+Macquarie also transformed some of the area into a Gentleman’s Park.

-In 1816 Salters, ‘old farm house’ was renovated into a dairy.
+In 1816 Salter’s, ‘old farm house’ was renovated into a dairy.
 A sunken milk room was constructed on the southern side by 1823.
 The milk room was described at the time as “19 feet by 14 feet, sunk to a depth of five feet with fixtures and steps, a circular sewer and cesspool.
-This was one of the flanking pavilions on either side of the cottage with side additions being made to original farm house.
-This then became the main residence of the dairy.
-Products such as milk, butter and cream were bought up to Government House using a road that still existed today.
+The dairy was covered by one of the open-sided pavilions flanking either side of the cottage.
+Small additional rooms were also added to the original farm cottage, which became the main residence of the dairy.
+Products such as milk, butter and cream were brought up to Government House using a road that still exists today.
 The dairy played an important part in the life of the colony.
-For example in the period June- December 1823 lists show that is supplied 1608 gallons of skimmed milk to the Female Factory for 107 pounds, 16 shillings and 2/3 pence.
+For example, in the period June- December 1823 lists show that it supplied 1608 gallons of skimmed milk to the Female Factory for 107 pounds, 16 shillings and 2/3 pence.
 This amount increased in 1824 and in 1825.

 One of the first dairy maids employed at the new Governor’s Dairy was Elizabeth Eccles, a convict, who remained there until her death in 1835.
-She also worked as housekeeper occasionally for Governors King and Bourke in Government House.
-It was thought that she was 105 years old when she died but this has been disputed as her convict records show that she would have been about 93 at her time of death.
+She also occasionally worked as housekeeper for Governors King and Bourke in Government House.
+It was thought that she was 105 years old when she died, though this has since been disputed and her convict records indicated that she would have been about 93 at her time of death.

 Dairy Cottage, Parramatta https://en.wiki2.org/wiki/Dairy_Cottage,_Parramatta